Prairie & Grassland Conservation

 Explore my Property

 Groundwater Data Viewer: Got groundwater?
-Use this tool to sxplore water well locations and well reports.
+Use this tool to explore water well locations and well reports.

-If you’re planning on drilling a water well or want to find information on current wells on your property, the Groundwater Data Viewer from the Texas Water Development Board is a great place to look!
+If you’re planning on drilling a water well or want to find information about current wells on your property, the Groundwater Data Viewer from the Texas Water Development Board supports water planning with respresentative information about aquifers in Texas!
 This resource is an interactive map that allows you to view well locations as well as drillers reports on wells in your area.
 Keep in mind, location data may not be exact.

 Rangeland Analysis Platform: Wondering how much livestock you can sustain?
 This platform allows you to view vegetation production and history.